meyersbs/SPLAT/README.md

 - - - -
 ## Release Notes
+#### UPDATE
+SPLAT is taking a new direction.
+NLTK, while not maintained too well, is still the best at what it does.
+Since I do not have the background to do everything that NLTK does, I will work on having SPLAT complement NLTK, rather than replace it.

 #### Release 3.0
 * SPLAT has been reorganized into packages so that it can either be used as a Python library, or as a command-line tool.
 * The command-line interface has been cleaned up, and hopefully looks better.